 pic

-Hernia Conditions
+Hernia Surgery

 Hernia

-Hernia services offered in Sacramento, CA
+Hernia Surgery services offered in Sacramento, CA

 If you struggle with your weight, you have an increased risk of abdominal hernias.
 At the practice of premier bariatric and general surgeon Steven Patching, MD, you’ll get complete whole-person care in the Sacramento, California, office.
 Dr. Patching is a leading expert in hernia repair using minimally invasive surgery protocols, giving you the fastest recovery.
 Book an appointment online or call the office today.